magicmq/pyspigot-documentation/writingscripts.md

 ## Script Options

-There are a variety of options that can be set for each script, including whether or not it is enabled, dependencies, and logging options.
+There are a variety of options that can be set for each script, including whether or not it is enabled, load priority, and logging options.
 These are set within the `script_options.yml` file in PySpigot's main plugin folder.
 For more information on script options, see the [Script Options](scriptoptions.md) page.

 !> Defining script options for each script is *optional*; scripts will function normally without explicitly-defined options.

 ## Script Loading

 PySpigot loads and runs all scripts in the scripts folder (including scripts within subfolders) automatically on plugin load or server start.
-Script load order is determined by script dependencies as defined in the `script_options.yml` file.
-Scripts that don't list any dependencies are loaded in no predetermined order (randomly).
+Script load order is determined by load priority, as defined in the `script_options.yml` file.
+Scripts that don't list any load priority will inherit the default load priority specified in the `config.yml`.
+Scripts that have the same load priority are loaded in alphabetical order.

 Scripts can also be manually loaded using `/pyspigot load <scriptname>` if you want to load/enable a script after server start/plugin load.
 If you make changes to a script during runtime, you must reload it for changes to take effect.
 Reload scripts with `/pyspigot reload <scriptname>`.